TarekMohammedgg/gold_news/README.md

 **Tarek Mohammed**
 - GitHub: [@TarekMohammedgg](https://github.com/TarekMohammedgg)

+## 🎓 Workshop

+This project was developed as part of a workshop with **Eng.
+Ahmed Abd Elmonem**.

+Special thanks to [Eng.
+Ahmed Abd Elmonem](https://www.linkedin.com/in/ahmed2025/) for his invaluable mentorship and guidance throughout this project.

 ## 🙏 Acknowledgments

+- **Eng.
+Ahmed Abd Elmonem** - For mentoring and guiding me through this project
 - Flutter team for the amazing framework
 - All contributors and supporters of this project